 Mary Margaret Gleason

-Mary Margaret Gleason, M.D., FAAP, is a Pediatrician and Child and Adolescent Psychiatrist and serves as the director for Tulane Infant Mental Health Services.
+Mary Margaret Gleason, M.D., FAAP, is a pediatrician and child and adolescent psychiatrist.
+She splits her time between Tulane University School of Medicine, where she is a professor, and Children’s Hospital of the King’s Daughters, where she is Vice Chief of Mental Health and Vice Chair of Pediatrics.
 Dr. Gleason is also a Board Member of ZERO TO THREE.

 Dr. Gleason specializes in the mental health care of young children and their families, especially in non-mental health settings.
 In her academic work, she is interested in early identification of childhood mental health disorders and developing effective innovative approaches to mental health care access.
 She has worked closely with state public health leaders to develop federally funded programs that offer mental health consultation to pediatric clinicians, early interventionists, and perinatal healthcare clinicians.

 Dr. Gleason is honored to hold national positions in American Academy of Pediatrics and the American Academy of Child and Adolescent Psychiatry, and has worked closely with both organizations to promote best practices for young children.
 She is committed to resident education and served as training director at Tulane and Brown universities.
 She participated in the Diagnostic Criteria: 0-5 with ZERO TO THREE’s work group and co-led ZERO TO THREE’s Infant and Early Childhood Mental Health Workgroup.